HanleiZhang/HanleiZhang.github.io/_pages/about.md

 ## News
 * [Apr.
 2025] Got one first-author full paper accepted by IEEE TMM.
 * [Dec.
 2024] Honored to receive the Jiang Nanxiang Scholarship at Tsinghua University!
 * [Oct.
-2024] Honored to receive the PhD National Scholarship and to be nominated for the Outstanding Scholarship at Tsinghua University!
+2024] Honored to receive the PhD National Scholarship and to be nominated for the Special Scholarship of Tsinghua University!
 * [Aug.
 2024] Our paper "Discovering New Intents with Deep Aligned Clustering" has reached its 100th citation!
 * [Jul.
 2024] Our paper "Deep Open Intent Classification with Adaptive Decision Boundary" has reached its 100th citation!
 * [May.
 2024] Got one first-author full paper accepted by ACL 2024.
 See you in Bangkok, Thailand!